Grand Central Madison: Mezzanine

 A mezzanine sits on a center level between the LIRR's two track levels.
 It is more than 140 ft deep below Park Avenue, and is connected to the Concourse via four banks of escalators up to 180 ft long and descend more than 90 ft under 45th, 46th, 47th, and 48th Streets, in which one of its largest has more than five escalators.
-The longest escalator is the longest escalator in New York.
+One of these escalators is also the longest escalator in the city.
 The escalators and elevators are among the few which are privately operated in the entire MTA system.
+Additionally, the tiling around the sets of escalators and lights in the mezzanine near each set of escalators exhibits a degree of color coordination, with the set under 45th Street's lighting and tiling in shades of light green, 46th Street's in shades of blue, 47th Street's in shades of purple and 48th Street's in shades of cyan.

 Platforms and tracks

 LIRR trains arrive and depart from the twin station caverns and through a tunnel located 140 ft below Park Avenue and more than 90 ft below the Metro-North tracks.

 The LIRR terminal contains four platforms and eight tracks (numbered 201–204 and 301–304) in two bi-level caverns.
 There are four tracks and two platforms in each of the two caverns, with each cavern containing two tracks on one island platform per level.